-for $Q_t \in [0.5, \bar{Q}]$ and with $\pi_0 = 0.2601$ and $\pi_1 = -0.0616$.
+for $Q_t \in [0.5, \bar{Q}]$ and with $\pi_0 = 0.2601$ and $\pi_1 = -0.0616$ .
 Other than setting public abatement according to equation (63) the policy maker does not interfere in the economy or the environment.

 In Figure 11, panels (a) and (b) we compare the PDFs of the SSO (dashed lines) to the ones attained under the ad hoc public abatement rule (solid lines).
-Interestingly the distributions for environmental quality differ only slightly so in that dimension the ad hoc rules performs quite well-see panel (a).
-For expected utility at birth the ad hoc rule performs well in the sense that environmental catastrophes are avoided with probability one.
-But the ad hoc rule performs somewhat worse than the first-best policy function in the sense that the distribution is shifted to the left.
-Intuitively, the ad hoc rule does not incorporate intergenerational risk sharing and does not produce the optimal amount of private abatement.
-This results in unrealized welfare gains.
+Interestingly, under the ad hoc rule the distribution for environmental quality features a long and thin left-hand tail-see panel (a).
+Hence, the ad hoc rule makes environmental catastrophes unlikely but it does not succeed in ruling them out altogether.
+This also explains the pattern observed in panel (b) for expected utility at birth.